 The Russell H. Morgan Department of Radiology and Radiological Science is committed to providing the highest quality medical care.
-Our world-renowned physicians and staff members, led by Karen Horton, M.D., focus on combining the latest in radiological technology with specialized expertise to diagnose and treat patients.
+Our world-renowned physicians and staff, led by Dr. Karen Horton, chair of the department of radiology and radiological science, focus on combining the latest in radiological technology with specialized expertise to diagnose and treat patients.

 Request An Appointment